tapis-project/camera-traps/releases/0.3.1/integration-test/README.md

 - ext_image_gen_test_plugin

-Other log records will also be written before the test is run.
+Other informational records are also written when the application starts.
 When *runtest.sh* executes, it will read the traps-integration.toml file to configure itself.
 That file includes the following information.

 - The number of total number of times an image is injected into camera-traps (*iterations*).
 - The directory where at least one image file can be found (*image_input_dir*).